majawasielewska/Drawing-Application/README.md

 **Features**

-    Draw Shapes: Select a shape (circle, rectangle, line) from the menu and draw it on the canvas.
+    Draw shapes: Select a shape (circle, rectangle, line) from the Menu and draw it on the canvas.

-    Save and Load: Save your drawings to a file and load them back later.
+    Save and Load: Save your drawings to a file and Load them back later.
-    Undo and Redo: Easily undo or redo your last actions.
+    Undo and Redo: Easily Undo or Redo your last actions.

 **Quick Usage**

-    Open the application by running python main.py.
+    Open the application by running - python main.py.
-    Use the menu to select the shape you want to draw.
+    Use the Menu to select the shape you want to draw.
     Click and drag on the canvas to draw the selected shape.
-    Use the File menu to save or load drawings.
+    Use the File Menu to Save or Load drawings.
-    Use the Edit menu to undo or redo actions.
+    Use the Edit Menu to Undo or Redo actions.

 # Have fun!